OpenTechSchool/python-data-intro/core/text-files.md

 What is the `while` statement in the above code doing?
 When does the program exit the while loop?

+Think about the value that the variable `next` has each time the while loop is evaluated.
+What happens when the end of the file is reached?

 ### Bonus Question #2

 What would happen if you replaced the `read(1)`s in the code above with `read(2)`s?
 Think about it first, then try it and see what happens!